Poland Rediscovered: Kraków, Auschwitz, and Warsaw

 Jewish Sights in Warsaw

-After centuries of living peacefully in Poland, Warsaw’s Jews suffered terribly at the hands of the Nazis.
+After centuries of living relatively peacefully in Poland, Warsaw's Jews suffered terribly at the hands of the Nazis.
 Several sights in Warsaw commemorate those who were murdered, and those who fought back.
 Because the Nazis leveled the ghetto, there is literally nothing left except the street plan, some monuments, and the heroic spirit of its former residents.
-However, a new museum promises to rejuvenate the area, making it even more of a magnet for those interested in this chapter of Polish history.
+However, the top-notch Museum of the History of Polish Jews has rejuvenated the area, making it even more of a magnet for those interested in this chapter of Polish history.

 Warsaw Uprising Sights

-While the 1944 Warsaw Uprising is a recurring theme in virtually all Warsaw sightseeing, two sights in particular are worth a visit for anyone with a special interest: The Warsaw Uprising Monument (at plac Krasinskich) and the thorough, modern Warsaw Uprising Museum (inconveniently located a 10-minute tram ride west of the central train station — but for history buffs, it’s Warsaw’s single best museum).
+While the 1944 Warsaw Uprising is a recurring theme in virtually all Warsaw sightseeing, two sights in particular are worth a visit for anyone with a special interest: The Warsaw Uprising Monument (at plac Krasinskich) and the thorough, modern Warsaw Uprising Museum (inconveniently located a 10-minute tram ride west of the central train station — but well worth the trip for history buffs).

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.